HermanL02/WarwickUniversity-Notes/202404/Script.md

 Therefore, my idea is to make a keyboard that when you receive a message, copy it, then it will be automatically decrypted, and when you are sending a message, there is a button, tap it, and encrypt it.
 It sounds not reality to create a keyboard on our own.
 However, which keyboard should we use to begin?
 When I was trying to find a keyboard to make a plug in.
 What brings to my mind is that the keyboard must be open sourced, secured and fully offline.
 Fcitix /ˈfaɪtɪks/ (**Free Chinese Input Tool for X**) is the largest community maintained Chinese input method.
 It satisfied everything I required.
 So, we mainly edited their keyboard's clipboard part, and another part on their input view to implement the E2EE feature.
-After we choose the Fcitix, there is a research from Citizen Lab Canada comes to my attention.
-It is  a University of Toronto reveals that most of the Chinese keyboards are leaking your personal information.
+After I finished the implemented, there is a very recent research published on Apr.23 comes to my attention.
+The research is from  Citizen Lab Canada.  reveals that most of the Chinese keyboards are leaking your personal information.
 This is already fixed.
 However, it raised my concern.
 If a keyboard is connected to the internet, it still has the potential possibility to leak your information.
 So, w
 ## Protocol
 The main protocol we are using now is the RSA protocol, because it is easy to use, well known, and reliable protocol.